There are a number of elements that work in the favour of Internet scammers.

 Unfortunately there is nothing much that can be done about corrupt cops, but one remedy that might work is the threat of disconnection from the Internet.
 For instance, the Internet Corporation for Assigned Names and Numbers (ICANN) could be given the power to audit traffic emanating from Internet fraud hotspots such as those western African nations and if the authorities in those nations do not act to curtail such scams, total access to the Internet would be removed, that nation would be cut off.
 It would be ridiculously easy to do.

 There is an old saying - A fool and his money are soon parted.
 Another famous saying, wrongly attributed to American showman PT Barnum is - There's a sucker born every minute.
 Sadly, both those sayings are very true.
 There seems to be an endless number of stupid and gullible people who hand over large sums of money to fraudsters without even checking up to see if they are being taken for a ride.
+And there will be plenty of scammers out there to take advantage of their stupidity.

 Despite the best efforts of law enforcement authorities and mountains of information on the Internet, such as on this website, exposing how Internet scammers operate and revealing the bones of their scams, stupid and greedy people will still respond to emails from fraudsters purporting to be government officials, bank officers, financiers, dying widows, orphans and lovelorn young females.
 All these scams have one thing in common - the scammers offer to send vast amounts of money to people, if only they first pay some sort of fee, purportedly for clearing the funds or paying for a certificate, or they play on the loneliness of people who are just looking for love.